Our statistical breakdown of Saturday’s game shows why the Blues were unfortunate to come away with nothing…

-We had 64.4 per cent of the possession and 55.1 per cent of the territory.
+We had 73 per cent possession and 63 per cent of the territory.
+We won nine corners.

 In terms of take-ons, the visitors’ Wilfried Zaha (five) and Christian Benteke (four) led the way.
 Benteke was also a threat in the air, winning 10 of his 13 attacking aerial duels.